Looking for a student learning guide? It’s on the main menu for your course. Use the “Courses” menu above.

 Just think about what happens to you as you begin your day.
 After waking up, you decide to get out of bed.
 Cells in your brain send messages to your muscles, which respond by contracting in a coordinated series of movements that moves you from lying down to standing up.
 How do the cells in the brain communicate with the cells in your muscles?

-Because it’s a been a few hours since you’ve eaten, your blood sugar is a bit low, a condition detected by cells in your pancreas.In response, these cells have been releasing a hormone called glucagon, which diffuses into your bloodstream, broadcasting a message to cells in your liver and skeletal muscles to break down glycogen and secrete glucose into your blood.
-As you eat breakfast, your blood sugar level rises, a condition detected by a second set of cells in your pancreas, which secrete the hormone insulin into the bloodstream.
+As you eat breakfast, your blood sugar level rises.
+This condition is detected by a second set of cells in your pancreas, which secrete the hormone insulin into the bloodstream.
 When insulin is detected by cells in your liver and skeletal muscles, they open up glucose transport channels, allowing glucose to diffuse into the cells.
-Messages released inside the cells turn on enzymes that convert the glucose into the polysaccharide glycogen.
+Messages released inside the cells turn on enzymes that convert the glucose into glycogen, lowering your blood sugar level.
 Why do glucagon and insulin, which are secreted into the blood, only activate certain tissues?
 How do these hormones induce cells to change their activities?

 Let’s see how cell communication works.